Who is an adjustable bed suitable for?

 To ensure that your adjustable bed stands the test of time, it’s best to go for the most reliable model you can afford.
 Look for the National Bed Federation’s mark of approval as the sign of a good quality adjustable bed.
 This mark demonstrates that the manufacturers have met certain standards and follow a code of practice.

-Size, durability and optional features all influence the cost of an adjustable bed.
+Size, durability and optional features all influence the price of adjustable beds.
 Luxury models, with features like massage technology and premium materials like latex, can be much more expensive.
 You can expect to pay up to £7,999 for the top end of the market.
 It’s worth writing down a list of the features you need and would like from your bed.
 You can then look for the best model that meets these needs, and avoid paying for features that you don’t want.